SasCezar/sourCy/README.rst

         :alt: Documentation Status

-A library for Natural Language Processing style preprocessing for source code in different languages
+A library for NLP like preprocessing for source code in different programming languages.
+The architecture follows the one of `spaCy`_.

 * Free software: GNU General Public License v3